-Prerequisites: MSC 236.
 Corequisites: MSC 247.

 Description: Clinical experience continues in practical embalming processes taught at Bellevue Hospital in New York City.
 (4 laboratory hours) Laboratory fee applies.
-SUNY GEN ED-n/a: NCC GEN ED-n/a
+SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Spring behavioral emotions and needs of an individual that has recently experienced a death in the family or of a close friend.
+Counseling techniques and recommendations are introduced and discussed through the use of study groups and role playing.
+Practical situations are portrayed and analyzed.
+Selected current readings are discussed.
+SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Spring

-MSC 249 - Funeral Counseling and Psychology
+MSC 249 - Funeral Counseling and Psychology Prerequisites: PSY 203.